 My mother describes her garden style as “Southern Victorian Cottage.”
 She likes cottage gardening because she can buy anything she wants that fits into her garden’s zone 8b climate.
 Also, any gift or donation fits in, regardless of color or size.

-My parents’ home is yellow and white, so my mom repeated those colors in her garden, especially with Shasta Daisies that appear throughout their large yard.
+My parents’ home is yellow and white, so my mom repeated those colors in her garden, especially with Shasta Daisies that appear repeatedly in their large yard.
 Mature trees provide a lot of dappled shade throughout the day.

 When people comment, “It looks like a lot of work,” Mom replies, “not if you love gardening.
 It’s a challenge, and you share yourself and meet people through it.”
 She never thought she’d have such an extensive garden, but the space allowed for it, and living in the same place for a longer length of time helped, too.